Pay at table

 Important to know:

-- You must first develop your integration and get it certified.
+You must first develop your integration and get it certified.
 Pay at table must be developed at the end and certified separately.
-Learn why this is required

 Introduction